attestantio/watcheth/README.md

 watcheth debug http://localhost:5052 --output debug-results.txt
 ```

-The debug command tests various API endpoints and shows their availability and response.
-For Vouch, it parses and displays key Prometheus metrics.
-Use `--output` or `-o` to save the results to a file while still displaying them on the terminal.
+The debug command tests API endpoints and displays their responses.
+Use `--output` or `-o` to save results to a file.

 ### Custom Configuration